vishals79/hubot-todo/README.md

         -  Set HH:MM as default time.
       - default date today+n
         -  Set default date to current date+n
-      - show (task number) ,where task-number is optional
+      - show (task number)
-        - Show details of the task.
+        - Show details of the task. task_number = last added task, if task_number is not provided
-      - note (task number) (note-description) ,where task-number is optional
+      - note (task number) (note-description)
-        - Add note for (task number)
+        - Add note for (task number). task_number = last added task, if task_number is not provided
-      - complete (task-number) ,where task-number is optional
+      - complete (task-number)
-        - Mark the specified task as complete.
-In case, task number is not specified, last added task will be marked complete.
+        - Mark the specified task as complete. task_number = last added task, if task_number is not provided
       - default date (DD-MM-YYYY)
         - Set default date to (DD-MM-YYYY)
-      - update (task-number) with (task-description) @hh:mm
-        - update the task's description.
-Time is optional(format @hh:mm)
-      - Note: For modifying Time/Date for any particular task, specify (task-number) e.g. time for (task number) (time in the format hh:mm)

     - To be added
       - Modified command sets with new syntax - This will make commands easy to remember.
 (Present in the latest script)
       - Change in response given by hubot after execution of each commands.
 (Present in the latest script)
-      - Tree structure - Addition of subtask with parent child relationships (Release on 27th July)
+      - Tree structure - Addition of subtask with parent child relationships (Release on 28th July)
-      - Undo - To undo the last action (Release on 28th July)
+      - Undo - To undo the last action (Release on 29th July)
   - Examples